IPv6-mPvD/pvdd/README.md

 ## TODO

-* Clarify the notion of PvD still active (since we have multiple sources, kernel + control clients, that can register a PvD in a untimely manner, do we need to hide some PvD registration done by remote clients until the kernel has officially notified that a PvD is alive)
+* Clarify the notion of PvD still active (since we have multiple sources, kernel ** control clients, that can register a PvD in a untimely manner, do we need to hide some PvD registration done by remote clients until the kernel has officially notified that a PvD is alive)
 * Handle errors by sending error messages, especially to clients having done some requests (otherwise, these clients could wait forever, which would be annoying for synchronous calls)

-#### Last updated : Mon Apr 24 15:46:11 CEST 2017
+#### Last updated : Tue Apr 25 11:33:11 CEST 2017